 Your elopement photographer/planner should help you with this too!
 Make sure they do provide this service before you hire them.
 Crafting an intentional timeline on your elopement day is pretty fun and laid back compared to traditional wedding timelines.

 It’s more like planning a fun day with your partner!
-And somewhere along the way you say your vows and get married (:
+But somewhere along the way you say your vows and get married (:

 Here’s an example of a half day timeline;